Skip to main content

 1. Ensure you have the proper permissions from Jonathan Reisch (only a select group get this, so if this sounds unfamiliar that’s on purpose)

-2. Go to https://app.intercom.com/a/apps/dmgzeb2v/home and login with your Google account
+2. Go to https://app.intercom.com/a/apps/dmgzeb2v/getting-started and login with your Google account

 How To Upload New Processes and Edit Existing Processes